 Strategies Beyond Your Investment Portfolio

 It’s an unfortunate reality that declines in the stock market often parallel declines in the economy.
-For example, the last two stock market crashes were accompanied by deep recessions — the dot-com bust and the Financial Meltdown, aka The Great Recession.
+For example, the last two stock market crashes were accompanied by deep recessions — the dot-com bust and the Great Recession.
 It’s not a coincidence.

 A prolonged decline in stocks is often caused by the onset of a recession, while the recession itself is made worse by the decline in stocks.
 That’s an eventuality that also needs to be prepared for.